alfredhb/alieyen-blaster/documentation/events.md

 * emitted by a shield powerup when hit.
 This should provide the player with a shield if they currently don't have one.
 Shields block the next attack no matter the damage and then break

+### *increaseturretspeed* (duration)
+* emitted by a weapon powerup when hit.
+This should reduce the cooldown timer of turrets to some lower constant - (0.1 second?) for the provided duration before returning it to its normal value